Hannah Elizabeth Field

 What I’m up to now

-I’m a PhD researcher at the University of Cumbria, working alongside the Our Common Cause project to study common land in the UK.
-I’m considering how diverse perspectives that have a stake in commons come together within governance and decision-making.
+I am a PhD researcher at the University of Cumbria, working alongside the Our Common Cause HLF project to study common land in the UK.
+I am investigating how diverse perspectives of the people in the commons come together within governance and decision-making.

 Using an Action Research approach, the multiple knowledge types (farming, practice, ecological, academic, policy) are being taken into account through a bottom-up, participatory approach.
-This is so the research can be useful within the realms of science, policy and practice.
+The research aims, therefore, to be useful within the realms of science, policy and practice.

-I’m bringing together insights from commons, commoning, Social Ecological Systems and Ecosystem Services literature to inform and guide the research.
+I am bringing together insights from commons, commoning, Social Ecological Systems and Ecosystem Services literature to inform and guide the research.
+See current research outline.

 My story, in short…